 Easton was doing a great job and an angelic inspiration came over… we got this pose and love the results that we were able to capture.

 As good as he was, there were moments during the session when sleeping was far from his mind, but being very contempt, we managed to proceed and capture images with open eyes

 From then on, we changed the background and began incorporating additional accessories 🙂 such as his best friend.

 The Creative Prop Scene which was chosen by the parents was Easton in the bed with his guard protecting him.

-We finished of the session with a family picture, where everyone, all four members of the family were photographed
+We finished the session with a family picture, where everyone, all four members of the family were photographed

-No such thing as a perfect session, like many there are some with challenges and often it is child’s temperament.
+No such thing as a perfect session, like many there are some challenges and often it is a child’s temperament.
 We, the parents and photography/post-production crew, together overcame the challenges and were able to deliver a wonderful selection of images to be shared and treasured for years to come.